 I am a member of the Knowledge Discovery Laboratory, advised by David Jensen.
-I am broadly interested in using causal reasoning to develop experimental methods for evaluating the behavior of complex (software) systems.
-I focus on the setting in which novelty is introduced in the sequential decision-making setting and study the problem of how machine-learning and AI systems can respond intelligently to unexpected inputs and other forms of novelty in the environment.
-My work has applications in reinforcement learning and other areas of sequential decision-making, as well as statistical relational learning, and computational social science.
+I am broadly interested in using causal reasoning to develop robust systems for AI-driven decision-making.
+My research studies the identification of anomalous or malicious activity, development of methods for resilience and few-shot transfer of decision-making policies, and construction of empirical designs for evaluating behavior of complex (software) systems.
+My recent work is focused in the sequential decision-making setting and studies the problem of how machine-learning and AI systems can respond intelligently to unexpected inputs, anomalies, and other forms of novelty in the environment.
+I am particularly motivated by applications in fraud prevention, cyber security, and climate risk assessment.

 Feel free to check out my projects, CV or send me mail at .